MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ---
-    title: How to: Put Items Away with Inventory Put-aways | Microsoft Docs
+    title: How to Put Items Away with Inventory Put-aways | Microsoft Docs
     description: When your location is setup to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
 The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or a production order whose output is ready for put-away.
     services: project-madeira
     documentationcenter: ''